AAXwL/Cifar2/README.md

 * Select SGD with momentum as the training model

-* Training in hyperparameter tuning with PyTorch
+* Train in hyperparameter tuning with PyTorch

 * Train a predefined neural network to perform binary classification between two classes in a dataset.

-* Attempts to improve the accuracy and error rate of animal images detection so that its accuracy will reaches more than 83%.
+* Attempt to improve the accuracy and error rate of animal images detection so that its accuracy will reaches more than 83%.